Links to educational resources and materials.

 This activity explores the impact of increasing carbon dioxide emissions on oceanic chemistry, ecosystems, and human societies.
 It examines the complex interplay between carbon dioxide emissions, ocean acidification, and the consequential ecological and socio-economic consequences.

-The activity aims to educate participants on rainwater harvesting by demonstrating the importance of this practice and providing instructions on how to create their own system.
+This activity aims to educate participants on rainwater harvesting by demonstrating the importance of this practice and providing instructions on how to create their own system.
 In addition, the activity highlights the impact of climate change on rainwater harvesting and emphasizes the need for responsible water consumption.
 By the end of the activity, participants should have a solid understanding of the benefits of rainwater harvesting and be equipped with the knowledge and skills to implement it in their own lives.

 This activity will provide an explanation of sea level and its effects.
 It will cover the concept of sea level, including what it is and how it is happening, as well as the impacts of rising sea levels on the environment and human populations.
 By the end of this activity, participants will have a better understanding of the significance of sea level and its role in global climate change.